(Image from IMDB entry of "Planet Earth" still image from show footage, copyright of BBC and Discovery networks.)

 So then, I now present you with my 3 choices for shows that guys should watch to pick up some tips on how to graduate beyond ramen and instant mashed potatoes:

-Ignore the stupid title.
+Boy Meets Grill with Bobby Flay Ignore the stupid title.
 This show features Chef Bobby Flay cooking pretty simple meals almost entirely on the grill.
 For those who still think a woman's place is in the kitchen, and aren't ready to make that move, the grill is the best place to start.
 Some of his meals are a little complicated and over-ambitious, but you can always simplify the recipe and make it your own.
 Here is an easy recipe for skirt steak tacos.

-Okay, Tyler Florence is a little bit goofy and sometimes irritating, but it is well worth sitting through a 30 minute show if it is going to greatly improve your skills.
+Tyler's Ultimate Okay, Tyler Florence is a little bit goofy and sometimes irritating, but it is well worth sitting through a 30 minute show if it is going to greatly improve your skills.
 The basis behind the show is that the cook takes a well known, and often simple meal and improves upon that to create the "ultimate" version.
 Still the recipes are fairly easy to make.
 What Tyler does that a lot of cooking shows don't is explain with greater detail what he is doing as he is cooking to make it easier to follow.
 Here is Tylers recipe for the ultimate shrimp scampi.

-Ahh, Giada De Laurentiis...Just because the host of this show is an extremely attractive woman, it does not make you any less of a man to follow her cooking instruction.
+Everyday Italian Ahh, Giada De Laurentiis...Just because the host of this show is an extremely attractive woman, it does not make you any less of a man to follow her cooking instruction.
 Italian food is some of my favorite to make because the ingredients are relatively cheap and it is deceptively simple.
+(A good rule of thumb for Italian cooking is if doesn't taste great, just add more cheese.)
+Here is an example of the awesome but easy dishes featured on the show.